ojaha065/JustEnoughTime/README.md

 Type: String
 Default: "en"
 Supported values: Any Moment.js language code.
 Description: Allows you to change [Moment.js's](https://github.com/moment/moment/) locale which sets the format dates are displayed in.
 Please note that this setting only changes the way dates are displayed.
 The dates are always calculated using [Finnish calendar](https://www.timeanddate.com/calendar/?country=24).
 E.g. first day of the week is always Monday.
-Please not that `process.env.PORT` overrides this value.

 ### port (Optional)
 Type: Number
 Default: 8000
 Supported values: Any valid port number that is not in use.
 Description: The server starts listening to this port.
+Please note that `process.env.PORT` overrides this value.

 ### company_name (Optional)
 Type: String